hrfart/Hyper_params_compare/README.md

 4) NKI Brain Data: Predicting age from T1 MRI brain images [6]

-All code is located in the file model.py.
+model.py contains the bulk of the code including the neural network model and comparison architecture.
+It takes as an argument an integer 1-4 indicating the hyperparamater method to run.
-It is set up to loop through every Hyperparameter optimization model and dataset and outputs plots showing the data fit for the best hyperparameters found, and loss at each algorithm iteration.
+It will loop through all 4 datasets. and outputs plots showing the data fit for the best hyperparameters found, and loss at each algorithm iteration.
 Also outputted are the the optimal loss and hyperparameters found in a csv file.